pbeshai/peterbeshai.com/_posts/2016-10-29-Scatterplot-in-D3-v4-with-Voronoi-Interaction.md

 ```
 {: .language-js}

 The `site` object returned from this function contains a key `data` that returns one of the data points from our original `data` array.
 We then use that data point to update the position of our highlight circle, indicating to the users which point is highlighted.
+And because we used a voronoi diagram, it will be the point nearest the mouse.

-Now that we have access to the point to highlight, we can do whatever we like with it!
+Since we have access to the highlighted data point, we can do whatever we like with it!
 In the [demo](/vis/scatterplot-voronoi/), I show how we can display the contents of the highlighted point in a `<div>` beneath the chart.

 ![Demo GIF](/vis/scatterplot-voronoi/scatterplot-voronoi.gif)